 An open-pit limestone company, Tygart Limestone Company, owned by Watt Hillman of Lawton, was begun in 1917.
 2 The company later opened an underground mine on the site of the Lawton Limestone quarry and drew rock using gunpowder, mules, and wagons.
 The mine closed after World War II.
 At its peak, the 136-acre facility boated 2.6-million square feet of tunnels.
 4

-The Economic Development Administration (EDA) approved of a $376,000 development loan for the project in 1967, 15 and combined with additional funds from state and federal sources.
-Kentucky Mushroom Farms, Inc. 14 began conversion of the tunnels into its growing operations.
+The Economic Development Administration (EDA) approved a $376,000 development loan for the project in 1967, 15 16 and combined with additional funds from state and federal sources.
+Kentucky Mushroom Farms, Inc. 14 began the conversion of the tunnels into its growing operations.

-The mine floor was levelled and unneeded entrances were sealed.
-15 A ventilation system was installed and room for other buildings, such as shipping houses, were built.
-Growing operations began in June 1968, and its first shipment was sent out on Christmas eve.
+The mine floor was leveled and unneeded entrances were sealed.
+15 A ventilation system was installed and room for other buildings, such as shipping houses, was built.
+Growing operations began with 68 employees 16 in June 1968, 15 and its first shipment was sent out on Christmas eve.

 The mushroom farm initially employed 14, increasing to 86 persons by 1971.
 15 It was expected to reach 175 workers by the end of the year.
 Growth in operations meant that the farm was anticipating hiring up to 465 persons by the end of 1972.
-The payroll, which totalled $263,000 in 1970, had risen to $431,000 by late 1971.
-Production had also increased from two-million pounds of mushrooms in 1971 to four-million pounds by 1972.
+The payroll, which totaled $263,000 in 1970, had risen to $431,000 by late 1971.
+Production had also increased from two-million pounds of mushrooms in 1971 to four million pounds by 1972.

 A local sawmill had also increased employment, with 50 jobs, to serve the mushroom farm’s need for wooden growing trays.
 15